 Furthermore, the sheer size of the Greater Kruger area – larger than Switzerland – enables it to contain a range of intact ecosystems.

 In the prime big-cat habitats of the Sabi Sands, a winning formula has been perfected.
 It’s here where you’ll find the best of the best: lavish accommodation, impeccable service, spectacular food and the finest guides and trackers in the business, which all add up an unparalleled safari experience.

-And if you can bear to tear yourself away from your luxury suite, a night sleeping under the Milky Way in a Greater Kruger treehouse can elevate your experience from five stars, to a million.
+And if you can bear to tear yourself away from your suite, a night sleeping under the Milky Way in a Greater Kruger treehouse can elevate your experience from five stars, to a million.